ACCA Registered

 Will my UK company be taxed if managed from Dubai?

 Potentially.
 HMRC looks at "central management and control."
 If your UK company's key decisions are made in Dubai by UAE-based directors, HMRC may argue it is no longer UK tax resident.
-The reverse also applies — a UAE company managed from the UK could be treated as UK resident.
+The reverse also applies.
+A UAE company managed from the UK could be treated as UK resident.
 Get the management structure right from day one.

-Related Articles
+Related guides

 Statutory Residence Test Explained: UK Expat Guide (2026)